katemartian/LHoutputsManuscript/README.md

 This repository includes scripts and source data that were used in the following preprint:
 __Martianova, E., Pageau, A., Pausik, N., Doucet, T., Leblanc, D, Proulx, C.D.__ [_Coherent activity at three major lateral hypothalamic neural outputs controls the onset of motivated behavior responses._](https://www.biorxiv.org/content/10.1101/2021.04.28.441785v1) bioRxiv, doi: 10.1101/2021.04.28.441785v1, 2021.

 [___FiberPhotmetryDataAnalysis.ipynb___](./FiberPhotometryDataAnalysis.ipynb) notebook includes functions necessary to process, analyze, and visualize fiber photometry data.
-Using these functions, jupyter notebooks in the [rawData](./rawData) folder show all the steps of analysis from raw data to the final [source data](./sourceData) and plots used in the figures of the preprint. [sourceData](./sourceData) folder also includes jupyter notebooks showing stastical analysis done for the preprint.
+Using these functions, jupyter notebooks in the [rawData](./rawData) folder show all the steps of analysis from raw data to the final [source data](./sourceData) and plots used in the figures of the preprint.
+The [sourceData](./sourceData) folder also includes jupyter notebooks showing stastical analysis done for the preprint.

 # How to use functions